luiswirth/bsc-thesis/src/matter/fem.typ

 We can now make use of the fact that the exterior derivative of the barycentric coordinate functions are constant @hiptmair:numpde.
-This makes the wedge big terms also constant.
-We can therefore pull them out of the integral inside the $L^2$-inner product and now it's just an inner product on constant multiforms.
+This makes the big wedge terms also constant.
+We can therefore pull them out of the $L^2$ integral and now it's just an inner product on constant multiforms.
 What remains in the in the integral is the product of two barycentric coordinate functions.

 Using this we can now implement the element matrix provider to the mass bilinear form in Rust.